dfcastellanos/MEPLS/doc/tutorial.md

     * Evolution history

 * @ref Step4
-    * Step 3 dynamics with built-in tools:
+    * The same dynamics as in Step 3, but using MEPLS built-in tools:
         * Extremal dynamics
         * Mechanical relaxation
     * Writing output data